-If you experience dry mouth as a result of a medical condition or medication it is important to let us know when you come in for a visit.
-Dry mouth can significantly increase your risk for gum disease due to the decrease in the cleansing role that saliva plays in your oral health.
-We can help you manage dry mouth or a lack of saliva to protect both gum and overall dental health.
+If you experience dry mouth as a result of a medical condition or medication, it is important to let us know when you come in for a visit.
+Dry mouth can significantly increase your risk for gum disease due to the decrease in saliva’s cleansing role in your oral health.
+We can help you manage dry mouth or a lack of saliva to protect both gum and dental health.

 Schedule A Dental Appointment for Healthy Gums